First Responder Support

 Did you choose this job to help and now wonder why you feel so lost, hopeless, and empty?

 We know that when first responders enter the industry they are educated regarding the range and details of situations they will face.
-We know that they are trained, even, in burn out prevention and self-care.
+We know that they are trained, even, in burn-out prevention and self-care.

 However, you can take off the uniform, gloves, or stethoscope but you can’t take off the culture.
 It’s not just a job role, it’s an identity and a calling.
 You “solve problems for others” but “don’t have any of your own.”
 When you do dare to admit there is a problem, you often feel alone in a crowd.
-Most First Responder groups elevate bravery, resiliency, and strength and helping others over admitting the need for help.
-They use these traits to cover and mask any mental health symptoms.
-Your job role demands that you protect the health and wellness of others, but that often looks like ignoring your own.
-We know that you fear a career impact and loss of status if you look for help.
-You even fear for the mental health of the mental health professional, can they handle hearing what you need to talk about?
+Most First Responder groups elevate bravery, resiliency, and strength and helping others over admitting your own need for help.

 Even efforts to help, such as debriefing, can cause harm in the form of vicarious trauma which occurs when peers experience a trauma response when they are exposed to the details of their peer’s traumatic event.